 How the Long Term Investment Fund is managed

 The Long Term Investment Fund is managed like a mutual fund.
 The fund assets are commingled for investment purposes, and are accounted for using unit accounting.

 The Long Term Investment Fund includes approximately 2,000 individual endowments that, during the 2015 fiscal year, provided more than $53.5 million in support of the University's mission.
 Many of the endowments are unrestricted, and provide the stable support that enables the University to respond to new challenges and opportunities.

 As individual gifts are received, they are assigned units based upon the month-end unit value.
 The annual distribution from each endowment is determined by the number of units in the fund and the unit distribution rate established annually by the Investment and Endowment Committee.

-During the fiscal year ending June 30, 2013, the University's main pooled endowment fund had a total return of 11.5 percent, net of investment management fees and spending.
+During the fiscal year ending June 30, 2015, the University's main pooled endowment fund had a total return of 2.0 percent, net of investment management fees.

 The Investment and Endowment Committee reviews the Fund’s asset allocation each quarter, and balances the portfolios when necessary to maintain the allocation to each asset class within acceptable tolerance ranges.